RTS2013/RTS/README.md

 Should you choose to improve in automation, you will receive:
   * Advanced food production, weapons manufacturing, and armor forging.
-  * Killer robots to assert you will.
+  * Killer robots to assert your will.
   * Automated turrets to defend your goods.

 Becoming knowledgeable in the area of mutation will grant you: